When writing in a business context, is it better to address your audience as “clients” or as “customers”?

 Let’s start with the basics: what do we mean when we talk about customers and clients?

 A customer is someone who purchases goods or services from a business.
-A client is someone who uses the services of a professional person such as a doctor, lawyer, accountant, or architect.
+A customer is someone buying groceries from a supermarket, dining at a restaurant, or purchasing clothes from a retail store.

 In other words, if someone pays for something, they’re a customer.
 If they’re receiving advice or help from someone else, they’re a client.

-Marketing department: “We’ll need to attract more customers who spend more money with us.”
+Marketing department: “We’ll need a new marketing strategy to attract more customers.”

 Sales representative: “Our sales team needs to target more customers in their area.”